miso-lims/miso-lims/docs/user_manual/type_data.md

 Contacts may be saved for convenience when sending [transfer notifications](../transfers#transfer-notifications).
 The link to the Contacts list can be found in the Misc menu within the main navigation menu.
 Any user can add, edit, and delete contacts using the standard interface.

+## Metrics

+[Assays](../requisitions#assays) may specify requirements that must be met in order for a case to be considered successful.
+These requirements are specified using metrics.
+A metric belongs to one of the following categories.

+* Receipt
+* Extraction
+* Library Preparation
+* Low Pass Sequencing
+* Full Depth Sequencing
+* Informatics

+Each metric has a threshold type, which describes the type of requirement.
+Some metrics may be pass/fail, but most are numerical, and will require a value to be greater and/or less than specified thresholds.
+The actual thresholds values are specified in the assay, as different assays may have different thresholds.
+A metric may also specify the units for the associated value.

+Examples:

+* A "Container Intact" metric for receipt requiring a pass/fail inspection of the received container
+* A "Yield" metric for library preparation requiring library yield to be greater than or equal to a threshold value in ng/µL

+MISO administrators can add, edit, and delete metrics using the standard interface.
+A metric can only be deleted if it is not used by any existing assays.